monitisexchange/Monitis-Java-Plugins/JBoss7Monitor/README.md

-        username  - your JBoss 7 admin username password  - your JBoss 7 server admin password name      - name for the new monitor
+        username  - your JBoss 7 admin username password  - your JBoss 7 server admin password name      - name for the new monitor host      - the hostname for your JBoss7 server (defaults to localhost) port      - the port number for the JBoss7 JSON/HTTP management interface (defaults to 9990)